-Okay, so now you know the basics, let me show you how this information will make a go/no-go decision quick and easy.
+Okay, so now you know the basics, let’s see how this information will make a go/no-go decision quick and easy.

 Check out this picture from Skyvector.com of the Pacific Northwest on Thursday, Nov.
 12th, 2015.

 Notice how quickly you can make a decision on where to fly?

 Now check out the next image.
-This image shows the same dots but layered with the radar image.
+This image shows the same dots but layered with the radar image (green is rain).

 Yes…I know…it’s raining in Seattle…

 The dots are a great way to capture an overall picture of your flight route.
 I recommend you always bring up this picture during flight planning.